ashleyh859/ashleyh859/README.md

 # 👋 About Me

 Hi!
 I'm Ashley!
 I am a *sophomore at Cornell University* studying **Information Science with a Concentration in Data Science and Interactive Technologies**.
-Ever since my first data analytics internship this summer and my classes, I have been deeply fascinated by *data analytics/science and web programming/designing*, so I hope to explore and develop more of these skills in those fields. 😄
+Ever since my first data analytics internship this summer and my classes, I have been deeply fascinated by *data science, frontend development, and product design*, so I hope to explore and develop more of these skills in those fields. 😄

 ##  🛠️ Tools
 - **Programming Languages**: Python, HTML, CSS, JavaScript, SQL
-- **Tools**: Microsoft SQL, Excel, Tableau
+- **Tools**: Microsoft SQL, Excel, Tableau, Figma
 - **Data Science & Machine Learning Libraries**: scikit-learn, numpy, pandas, matplotlib, seaborn, duckdb, statsmodel, SciPy

 ## 🚀 Data Science/Analytics Project